Program OverviewPrinter Friendly

-The Truck and Coach Technician – MACK/VOLVO MAP 32 program will prepare you for success through 32 weeks of in-class training and a four, one week, work placements.
+The Truck and Coach Technician – MACK/VOLVO MAP 32 program will prepare you for success through 32 weeks of in-class training and two two-week work placements.

-While all aspects of heavy truck technology are embodied in the School of Transportation program, emphasis will be placed on the fundamentals of engines, fuel systems, electrical systems, gear trains, brakes steering and suspension systems and work place practices.
-Training focused on electronics, diagnosis and computer management systems will conclude the program.
+While all aspects of heavy truck technology will be embodied in the program, fundamentals of engines, fuel systems, electrical systems, gear trains, brakes steering and suspension systems and work place practices will be emphasized.
+Training will focus on electronics and diagnosis, with computer management systems concluding the program.

-More specifically, the 32 weeks of in-class training will consist of seven courses:
+More specifically, the 32 weeks of in-class training will consist of eight courses:

 - Drive Trains

 - Fluid Power

 As part of the work experience, the Truck and Coach Technician – MACK/VOLVO MAP 32 program has also partnered with a world class fleet to further broaden your future opportunities.

 Upon successful program completion, with a 75 per cent grade average, you'll complete a job interview at a hiring MACK/VOLVO dealership or fleet operation, where you'll obtain your on-the-job apprenticeship training.